 Note that loading the TAMPI module will automatically load the OmpSs-2 and Parastation MPI modules (this MPI library has been compiled with multi-threading support enabled).

 You might want to request more MPI ranks per socket depending on your particular application.
-See the examples below together with the corresponding system affinity report:
+See the examples below and the system affinity report:

 '''

 srun -p dp-cn -N 1 -n 4 -c 6 --pty /bin/bash -i

 '''